 In the visual modality, we aim for segmentation of an image frame f into regional visual concepts.
 Ideally, a segmentation method should result in a precise partitioning of f according to the object boundaries, referred to as strong segmentation.
-However, weak segmentation, where f is partitioned into internally homogenous regions within the boundaries of the object, is often the best one can hope for [3].
+However, weak segmentation, where f is partitioned into internally homogenous regions within the boundaries of the object, is often the best one can hope for [32].
 We obtain a weak segmentation based on a set of visual feature detectors.
-Prior to segmentation we remove the border of each frame, including the space occupied by a possible ticker tape.
+Prior to segmentation we remove the border of each frame.
 The basis of feature extraction in the visual modality is weak segmentation.